Violet goby

-The violet goby (Gobioides broussonnetii) is a species of goby native to marine, fresh and brackish waters near the Atlantic coast of North and South America from South Carolina in the United States of America, to northern Brazil.
+The violet goby (Gobioides broussonnetii) is a species of goby native to marine, fresh and brackish waters near the Atlantic coast of North and South America from South Carolina in the United States, to northern Brazil.
 It prefers bays, estuaries and river mouths with muddy substrates.
-It is often marketed as the dragon goby or dragon fish.
+It is found in the aquarium trade, where it is often marketed as dragon goby or dragon fish.

 Description

 The violet goby has a long, slender, eel-like body.
 Its dorsal and anal fins run almost the entire length of the body.
 The teeth are very sharp; however these are used for scraping algae off rocks, not fighting.
 When kept in good condition, dragon gobies develop an attractive, iridescent, silvery-blue metallic color with a gold blotch pattern.
 Violet gobies seen in pet stores are generally 3 to 5 in long.
 In the wild, violet gobies can grow to 24 in long.
 However, in captivity they seldom grow past 15 in.
 Males tend to have long, pointed genital papilla, while that of the females are shorter, blunt, and yellow in color.